 My grandmother’s cooking immediately comes to mind.

-My grandmother was a good cook.
+She was a good cook.
 I’m not talking “Paula Dean with butter in everything” or “Bobby Flay with everything jazzed up.“ I’m talking about good simple food.
 Cooked ham, vegetable soup, you know; simple foods.
 It was not food that was full of a lot of spices or secret ingredients.
-But for her and her husband, it’s what they liked.
+But for her family, it’s what they liked.